How can a USDA Debt Ratio Waiver increase your maximum sales price?

-- The proposed PITI payment is equal to or less than the applicant’s current verified housing expense for the past 12 months which can be verified through sources such as an eligible verification of rent, credit report, or 12 months of cancelled checks; or
+- The proposed PITI payment is equal to or less than the applicant’s current verified housing expense for the past 12 months which can be verified through sources such as an eligible verification of rent, credit report, or 12 months of canceled checks; or

 - Mortgage reserves are funds that are available after closing and provided at least 3 months of PITI reserves can be verified from an eligible source, this can be used as a compensating factor, but remember cash on hand is not eligible; or

-- If all employed applicants have been continuously employed with their current primary employer for a minimum of 2 years, but this is not an eligible factor for applicants that are self employed.
+- If all employed applicants have been continuously employed with their current primary employer for a minimum of 2 years, but this is not an eligible factor for applicants that are self-employed.

-Additionally, because Debt Ratio Waivers are only applicable on manually underwritten loans, make sure you lender is able to work with USDA manual underwriting files for those loans that do not receive a GUS Accept.
+Additionally, because Debt Ratio Waivers are only applicable on manually underwritten loans, make sure your lender is able to work with USDA manual underwriting files for those loans that do not receive a GUS Accept.